alcinnz/Odysseus/README.md

 Technical Architecture
 ----------------------

-At the moment Oddysseus is simply some GTK/Granite chrome around WebKitGTK.
-For internal and error pages Oddysseus incorporates a simple internal templating language based on Django's.
+At the moment Odysseus is simply some GTK/Granite chrome around WebKitGTK.
+For internal and error pages Odysseus incorporates a simple internal templating language based on Django's.

 Autocompletion of URIs are implemented by dispatching the entry's change event through a number of different sources, for their results to be loaded into a Gtk.ListStore and displayed in a Gtk.EntryCompletion.
 Work is ongoing to change the look and behaviour of the completion popup to be more appropriate to this usecase.